Tariq60/GCD_PA2/README.md

 This is the course project for coursera course offered by Johns Hopkins University

 Here you can find a codebook that explains the code's different blocks and run.analysis.R that has the script for the analysis done

+A tidy data set with averages of variables per mean and std_div is also uploaded here in both 'txt' and 'csv' formats